tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 servers select a full handshake helps keep the session cache primed.

 Servers SHOULD NOT send more tickets than requested for the handshake type selected by the server (resumption or full handshake).
+However, unless both counters are zero servers SHOULD send at least one ticket (in accordance with Appendix C.4 of {{RFC8446}}), even when the counter for the handshake type selected by the server is zero.
 Moreover, servers SHOULD place a limit on the number of tickets they are willing to send, whether for full handshakes or resumptions, to save resources.
 Therefore, the number of NewSessionTicket messages sent will typically be the minimum